camunda/camunda-docs-manual/content/update/minor/72-to-73/was.md

 ## REST API

-The following steps are required to upgrade the Camunda REST API on an IBM WebSphere instance:
+The following steps are required to update the Camunda REST API on an IBM WebSphere instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.

 ## Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on an IBM WebSphere instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on an IBM WebSphere instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-webapp-ee-was-$PLATFORM_VERSION.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.